Cache

 Rust owns the cache root and passes it to the resolver R session as IR_CACHE_DIR.
 This lets warm resolution-cache hits return without launching R while keeping resolver output in the same cache tree.
 Installed tools use the same resolver cache for tooling and markers, but their package libraries are materialised under the durable tool store instead of IR_CACHE_DIR.

-Resolution requests for ordinary registry refs are keyed by declared packages, resolution source, selected R executable, and runtime selectors such as R_ARCH and R_HOME.
+Resolution requests are keyed by declared packages, resolution source, selected R executable, and runtime selectors such as R_ARCH and R_HOME.
 If the same request was already resolved, ir reuses the cached library before launching the resolver R session, so pak is not invoked again.
-Latest resolution records a Unix timestamp inside the cache marker; markers older than IR_LATEST_RESOLUTION_MAX_AGE_SECONDS are refreshed in place, so newly published versions are picked up without accumulating one marker per refresh window.
+R resolution records a Unix timestamp inside the cache marker; markers older than IR_LATEST_RESOLUTION_MAX_AGE_SECONDS are refreshed in place, so changed package metadata is picked up without accumulating one marker per refresh window.
 The default max age is 86400 seconds (24 hours).
-Snapshot resolution uses the exclude-newer date in the key because that repository state is immutable.
+Set IR_LATEST_RESOLUTION_MAX_AGE_SECONDS=0 to treat every time-bounded resolution marker as stale, including one written during the current second.
+After pak resolves the complete dependency graph, ir uses pak’s resolved source locations to choose the marker policy.
+Any graph containing a network-backed resolved location uses the same expiring marker policy, including registry snapshots, GitHub, GitLab, Bitbucket, git, URL, and transitive remote dependencies.
+An exclude-newer date remains part of the cache key, so different snapshot requests never share a marker.
+A mixed local/network graph follows the network policy; use --refresh to pick up local changes immediately.
 Python environments use separate cache markers that record the resolved Python executable path.
 If the recorded Python path no longer exists, ir resolves the Python environment again.

 Cache-backed materialised libraries are content-addressed by the install refs passed to renv::use(), R version, and platform.
 Scripts or tools that resolve to the same install refs share one library.
-Source refs are still passed to renv::use() on each run so renv can refresh source installs; renv may reuse its own package cache when the source has not changed.
+When a source ref is re-resolved, it is passed to renv::use() so renv can refresh the source install; renv may reuse its own package cache when the source has not changed.
 Installed tool libraries use the same content-addressing under IR_TOOL_STORE_DIR.

 Commands